How are leading cosmetics companies integrating employee experience to maximize the customer experience?

 Customization becomes possible for everyone.
 In a saturated and highly competitive market, brands are rushing to improve their customer experiences in order to satisfy a consumer in constant search of entertainment.
-In the age of digital and marketing 5.0, the emphasis is on hyper-personalization and customer-centricity, thanks to the synchronization of physical and digital channels, as well as the integration of digital tools in-store, known as phygital.
+In the age of digital and 5.0 marketing, the emphasis is on hyper-personalization and customer-centricity, thanks to the synchronization of physical and digital channels, as well as the integration of digital tools in-store, known as phygital.

 Marketing 5.0 aims to dispel the misconception that machines are replacing humans.
 In reality, man and machine will work together to add value to the customer experience.